Self-organized swimming with odd elasticity: Purcell's swimmer with odd elasticity

 To show the equations of swimming dynamics, which obey the steady Stokes equations of low-Reynolds-number flow, we introduce the body-fixed coordinates $\{\bm{e}_{x0}, \bm{e}_{y0}, \bm{e}_{z0}\}$, whose origin is located at the end of the first rod.
+Using the resistive force theory and force- and torque-free condition for the swimmer, its dynamics are given in the body-fixed coordinates by